JimmyWuMadchester/Docs/TheDesignOfEverydayThings.md

-# The Design of Everyday Things
+# The Design of Everyday Things *Author: Don Norman*

 I think it's key to understand the design principles while doing any systems or UX designs.
 This very old book revised fairly recently is a good starting point for non-designers.
 As a software developer working on Web technology stacks most of my time, I found this book very intriguing.
 I am more aware of good and bad designs in daily life as well as working on software products.
 I believe in better design that reduces our stress level while using systems and products in life and work.

 ## Glossary